 All the Boys Love Mandy Lane had the potential to be something special and transcend the horror genre but instead it was a bit of a bore and showed why it merely made its way around the film festival circuit, never landing a distribution deal.
-However, and acknowledging it isn’t her best work, Amber Heard is the highlight in an otherwise forgettable film.

 All the Boys Love Mandy Lane (2006)